milan-murray/code-and-docs-mm-tomanota/README.md

 ### Scope

 This project is aimed at a wide range of users and focuses on the desktop environment where users have both increased control over their documents as well as more time to dedicate to a study session.
-However it is also possible to support multiple other devices such as mobile devices as the application is planned to be ran server side.
+As the application makes use of cloud functions as well as a RESTful api, these existing systems can be reused to create new clients such as the android client.

 ### Functional requirements